Rammen/Audiogram_DL/readme.md

 Data were not included to keep the data confidential.
 Please add the raw CSV “Input.csv” and “output.csv” directly in this folder to run the code.

+This project was run on Windows and might need some adjustment to load the CSV with another OS.

 # Methodology & Thoughts Process

 ## 1. Understanding the context of hearing loss and audiogram